 Recent bank closures in the United States have caused uncertainty for financial services companies and fear of instability in the global financial system generally.
 In addition, certain financial institutions - in particular smaller and/or regional banks - have experienced volatile stock prices and significant losses in their equity value, and there is concern that depositors at these institutions have withdrawn, or may withdraw in the future, significant sums from their accounts at these institutions.
 Notwithstanding intervention by U.S. governmental agencies to protect the uninsured depositors of banks that have recently closed, there is no guarantee that the uninsured depositors of a financial institution that closes (which depositors could include us and/or our portfolio companies) will be made whole or, even if made whole, that such deposits will become available for withdrawal in short order.
-There is a risk that other banks, or other financial institutions, may be similarly impacted, and it is uncertain what steps (if any) regulators may take in such circumstances.
+There is a risk that other banks, or other financial institutions, may be similarly impacted, and it is uncertain what steps (if any)

+regulators may take in such circumstances.
 As a consequence, for example, we and/or our Portfolio Companies may be delayed or prevented from accessing money, making any required payments under their own debt or other contractual obligations or pursuing key strategic initiatives, and shareholders may be impacted in their ability to honor capital calls and/or receive distributions.
 In addition, such bank failures or instability could affect, in certain circumstances, the ability of both affiliated and unaffiliated joint venture partners, co-lenders, syndicate lenders or other parties to undertake and/or execute transactions with us, which in turn may result in fewer investment opportunities being made available to us, result in shortfalls or defaults under existing investments, or impact our ability to provide additional follow-on support to portfolio companies.
-In addition, in the event that a financial institution that provides credit facilities and/or other financing to us or our Port or a portion of their respective assets with a particular bank (including, without limitation, in connection with a credit facility or other financing transaction).
+In addition, in the event that a financial institution that provides credit facilities and/or other financing to us or our Portfolio Companies closes or experiences distress, there can be no assurance that such bank will honor its obligations or that we or our Portfolio Companies will be able to secure replacement financing or capabilities at all or on similar terms.
+There can be no assurances that we or our Portfolio Companies will establish banking relationships with multiple financial institutions, and we and our Portfolio Companies are expected to be subject to contractual obligations to maintain all or a portion of their respective assets with a particular bank (including, without limitation, in connection with a credit facility or other financing transaction).